 Strathy South wind farm, Flow CountryPublished: 20th November 2014

-There are three wind farms proposed and/or under construction near Strathy, in Sutherland.
-We are opposing the Strathy South wind farm development.
-This would see 39 turbines up to 135m high in the Flow Country in the far north of Scotland.
-This is a landscape of striking natural beauty and international ecological importance and we do not believe it is appropriate to build such a development here.
+We opposed the Strathy South wind farm development.
+This would see 39 turbines up to 135m high in the Flow Country in the far north of Scotland, a landscape of striking natural beauty and international ecological importance.
+We do not believe it is appropriate to build such a development here.

 The development would also have a significantly detrimental impact on ecologically sensitive and vital peatlands.
 You can read more about our concerns in the download below.

-In April 2015 year we gave evidence, alongside others including the RSPB, in the first stage of a Public Local Inquiry into this development.
-The public inquiry concluded in June 2015 and in due course Scottish Ministers will make the final planning decision on the proposal.
+In April 2015 we gave evidence, alongside others including the RSPB, in the first stage of a Public Local Inquiry into this development.
+The PLI concluded in June 2015.

 Read our news piece about the Strathy South wind farm inquiry